Ransomware: World reels from massive cyberattack

-Organizations around the world were digging out Saturday from what experts are calling one of the biggest cyberattacks ever.
+Organizations around the world were digging out this weekend from what experts are calling one of the biggest cyberattacks ever.

 Hospitals, major companies and government offices were hit by a virus that seeks to seize control of computers until the victims pay a ransom.